-FROM THE END OF THE FINANCIAL YEAR TO THE DATE OF THIS REPORT (II)(continued)
+(II) FROM THE END OF THE FINANCIAL YEAR TO THE DATE OF THIS REPORT

-- In the opinion of the Directors: - there has not arisen any item, transaction or event of a material and unusual nature likely to affect substantially the results of the operations of the Group and of the Company for the financial year in which this report is made; and - no contingent or other liability has become enforceable, or is likely to become enforceable, within the period of twelve (12) months after the end of the financial year which would or may affect the ability of the Group and of the Company to meet their obligations as and when they fall due.
+- The Directors are not aware of any circumstances: - which would render the amounts written off for bad debts or the amount of the provision for doubtful debts in the financial statements of the Group and of the Company inadequate to any material extent; - (ii) which would render the values attributed to current assets in the financial statements of the Group and of the Company misleading; and - (iii) which have arisen which would render adherence to the existing method of valuation of assets or liabilities of the Group and of the Company misleading or inappropriate. - In the opinion of the Directors: - there has not arisen any item, transaction or event of a material and unusual nature (i) likely to affect substantially the results of the operations of the Group and of the Company for the financial year in which this report is made; and - no contingent or other liability has become enforceable, or is likely to become (ii) enforceable, within the period of twelve (12) months after the end of the financial year which would or may affect the ability of the Group and of the Company to meet their obligations as and when they fall due.